 Orange – Warnings and Consequences – Things I should avoid doing

 Yellow – Introspection – Aha moments, verses I want to mediate on

-Develop a Bible Color Key with the colours you have chosen and the categories.
+Develop a Bible Color Key with the colors you have chosen and the categories.
 An index card makes this super easy and can be conveniently stored in your Bible for quick reference.

-As you get consistent with Bible color coding, you will eventually learn what colours align with the categories you have chosen and won’t need to rely on your physical colour coding key as much.
+As you get consistent with Bible color coding, you will eventually learn what colors align with the categories you have chosen and won’t need to rely on your physical Bible color coding key as much.

 Once you have a system in place, it’s time to start Color coding your Bible.
 Read your chosen passages, when a verse pops out at you ask yourself how does this apply to my life today with your Bible highlighting color key in mind and highlight verses that fits your color coding key.

 Bible Color coding is pretty simple to incorporate into your daily routine, it need not be complicated.
 Here is a quick summary of how to get started: